openeuropa/bootstrap-component-library/docs/developing.md

 to be used in a drupal application for creating the desired look and feel for a specific project.
-It is based on the concept of `themes` which can be directly used in a drupal theme providing it with all the needed resources the library has: js files, css files, twig templates.
+It is based on the concept of `themes` which can be directly used in a drupal theme since it provides all the needed resources: js files, css files and twig templates.
-All the components and compositions are using bootstrap markup and the default styles and behaviours, unless amended or overridden by the theme, are provided by the bootstrap library, its sources are compiled by the library in a way as close as possible to the one used by bootstrap itself.
+All the components and compositions are using bootstrap markup and the default styles and behaviours, unless amended or overridden by the theme, are provided by the bootstrap library, its sources are compiled by the library in a way as close as possible to the one released by bootstrap itself.

 #### The monorepo

-BCL is a `monorepo`, both in terms of the fact that it holds multiple npm packages as well as multiple "websites" in a single repository.
+Bootrap Component Library is a `monorepo`, both in terms of the fact that it holds multiple npm packages as well as multiple "websites" in a single repository.
-All the packages have then the same versioning and each release happens at the same time for all the packages defined.
+All the packages have the same versioning and each release happens at the same time for all the packages defined in the library.
 The websites (storybook instances) are released independently in production, while they are collected together in the same domain for the previews of the custom branches.